 - IT quality management process should be iteratively developed

-- Overall level of IT quality should be checked to trace future quality changes
+- The overall level of IT quality should be checked to trace future quality changes

-To help with initial step I suggest everyone in IT should get overview knowledge of what IT quality is.
-You can’t manage or improve thing, unless you describe what the thing is.
+To help with an initial step I suggest everyone in IT should get overview knowledge of what IT quality is.
+You can’t manage or improve the thing unless you describe what the thing is.
 IT quality needs to be understood by everyone including IT quality manager, CIO and colleagues outside of IT.

 But not everybody needs to understand all details.
 Fundamentals are important to be known by entire IT department, but next levels require specialization and deepening skills.

 Pyramid shows how knowledge should be distributed.